beiju/mmoldb/readme.md

    buffer.
 Ensure your back buffer is configured to use different ports from your front buffer (which should be currently running).
-2. From within your back buffer's directory, follow the instructions from "Updating MMOLDB for the pure docker-compose setup", except in the `docker volume rm` step replace the `mmoldb` in `mmoldb_postgres-data` with your back buffer container's name.
+2. From within your back buffer's directory, follow the instructions from "Updating MMOLDB for the pure docker-compose setup".
 During this step and the next, your front buffer and back buffer will be running at the same time.
 3. Wait for the first ingest to complete.
 This can take some time.
 You can monitor progress using `docker compose logs`.
 4. Once the first ingest is complete, swap your buffers.
 You may choose to